Home Cymbalta Lawsuits

 Cymbalta Class Action Certification

-In October 2012, former users of the antidepressant Cymbalta filed a class action in the Central District of California asserting that they, and other persons similarly situated, were harmed because the drug’s maker, Eli Lilly, misrepresented the drug.
+In October 2012, former users of the antidepressant Cymbalta filed a putative class action in the U.S. District Court for the Central District of California.
+The claim asserted that they, and other persons similarly situated, were harmed because the drug’s maker, Lilly, failed to warn about the drug’s withdrawal risks.

 Map of US highlighting CA, MA, MO & NY